-A. In the event that Section XXV (Effective Date and Duration) of the 2003 or are found unenforceable or invalid by a court of competent jurisdiction, the Tribe shall not be required to make any further payments under Section XXXII, above, and the parties shall negotiate in good faith to reach agreement on substitute provisions for Sections XXV and XXXII.
-In the event that any portion of the 2003 Amendments other than Section XXV is disapproved, in whole or in part, by the Secretary of the Interior or are found by a court of competent jurisdiction to be unenforceable or invalid, either party may serve on the other a demand for renegotiation of such portion of the amendments as are impacted.
+- A. In the event that Section XXV (Effective Date and Duration) of the 2003 Amendments is disapproved, in whole or in part, by the Secretary of the Interior or are found unenforceable or invalid by a court of competent jurisdiction, the Tribe shall not be required to make any further payments under Section XXXII, above, and the parties shall negotiate in good faith to reach agreement on substitute provisions for Sections XXV and XXXII.
+In the event that any portion of these 2003 Amendments other than Section XXV is disapproved, in whole or in part, by the Secretary of the Interior or are found by a court of competent jurisdiction to be unenforceable or invalid, either party may serve on the other a demand for renegotiation of such portion of the amendments as are impacted.
 The parties shall negotiate in good faith to reach agreement on substitute provisions.
-If a mutually satisfactory solution is not achieved within sixty (60) days of the Secretary's action or the court's decision, the parties shall resolve the dispute pursuant to Section XXII. of the Compact, or if that provision is invalid, Section XXII of the 1991 Compact.

-Amendments is disapproved, in whole or in part, by the Secretary of the Interior parties agree that the 1998 Compact shall be deemed to have automatically renewed for an additional term of five years commencing on December 12, 2003 pursuant to Section XXV.B. of the 1998 Compact.

-B. If the 2003 Amendments, or Section XXXII (Payment to the State) of the 2003 Amendments, are not approved or are found invalid or unenforceable the parties acknowledge their intent that the terms of the Compact, as amended on June 11, 1998, including Section XXV, thereof, shall remain in effect and shall govern the conduct of Class III gaming on Tribal lands for its full term.
-In addition the

-33. Section XXXV of the Compact, as created by Paragraph 7 of Amendment #1 is deleted in its entirety and replaced with the following:
+If a mutually satisfactory solution is not achieved within sixty (60) days of the Secretary's action or the court's decision, the parties shall resolve the dispute pursuant to Section XXII. of the Compact, or if that provision is invalid, Section XXII of the 1991 Compact. - B. If the 2003 Amendments, or Section XXXII (Payment to the State) of the 2003 Amendments, are not approved or are found invalid or unenforceable the parties acknowledge their intent that the terms of the Compact, as amended on February 20, 1998, including Section XXV, thereof, shall remain in effect and shall govern the conduct of Class III gaming on Tribal lands for its full term.
+In addition the parties agree that the 1991 Compact shall be deemed to have automatically renewed for an additional term of five years commencing on August 22, 2003 pursuant to Section XXV.B. ofthe 1991 Compact. - 33.
+Section XXXVI of the Compact, as created by Paragraph 9 of Amendment #1 is deleted in its entirety and replaced with the following: - Section XXXVI.

-Section XXXV.
 Severability.
 Each provision of this Compact shall stand separate and independent of every other provision.
 If a court of competent jurisdiction finds any provision of this Compact to be invalid or unenforceable, it is the intent of the parties that the remaining provisions shall remain in full force and effect.

-34. Section XXXVI of the Compact is created as set forth below:
+34. Section XXXVII of the Compact is created as set forth below: